 8.1.8.
 In case of non-conformity [Article 4 of the 1958 Agreement] shall apply.

 8.2.
-Checking the conformity of the vehicle for a Type 1 test
+Checking the conformity for a Type 1 test

 8.2.1.
 The Type 1 test shall be carried out on production vehicles of a valid member of the CoP family as described in paragraph 1.3.1.
-The test results shall be the values after all corrections according to this GTR are applied.
-Conformity for criteria emissions is to be checked against the applicable criteria emission limits.
-As regards CO2 emissions, fuel consumption and energy consumption, the limit value shall be the value determined by the manufacturer for the selected vehicle in accordance with the interpolation methodology set out in Annex 7.
-The interpolation calculation shall be verified by the responsible authority.
+The test results shall be the values after all corrections according to this Regulation are applied.
+Conformity against the applicable criteria emissions limits shall be checked using the pass/fail criteria specified in Table xxx in paragraph xxx.
+As regards CO2 emissions, fuel consumption and energy consumption, the limit value shall be the value determined by the manufacturer for the selected vehicle in accordance with the interpolation methodology set out in Annex B7.
+Verification of the interpolation calculation shall be carried out by the responsible authority as part of the audit process described in paragraph 1.2.

 8.2.2.
-A sample of [three] vehicles shall be selected at random in the CoP family.
-After selection by the responsible authority, the manufacturer shall not undertake any adjustment to the vehicles selected.
+Vehicles shall be selected at random in the CoP family.
+The manufacturer shall not undertake any adjustment to the vehicles selected.

+[sample frequency : JPN procedure need to be added]